 World Bank Data.
 As a leader in transparency and accountability, the World Bank has made its data available free.
 The World Development Indicators, Global Development Finance, and other data by country and topic is available.

 World Development Indicators.
 World Bank.
 Direct link to WDI database, a compilation of relevant, high-quality, and internationally comparable statistics about global development and the fight against poverty.
 The database contains 1,600 time series indicators for 217 economies and more than 40 country groups, with data for many indicators going back more than 50 years.

 WITS.
 World Integrated Trade Solution.
 World Bank and UNCTAD data on trade, tariffs, and non-tariff measures.
 Requires registration; search for free.

 DataFerrett.
 A data mining and extraction tool that allows the user to select variables and recode them as needed.
 Runs on an application icon the user installs on the desktop.

 RePEc Genealogy.
 Documents, within the field of economics, who was a student of whom, when and where.

-The primary source for data sets for Washington State University faculty and students is the Inter-University Consortium for Political and Social Research (ICPSR).
-ICPSR maintains and provides access to a vast archive of social science data for research and instruction.
+ICPSR, the Inter-University Consortium for Political and Social Research, a primary source for data sets for WSU faculty and students, provides access to a vast archive of social science data for research and instruction.
 You can download directly from ICPSR to any computer on one of the WSU campuses.
-For more information about acquiring data files and what machine readable data files are held in the Holland and Terrell Libraries, see the Social Sciences Data: ICPSR and More.
-Also, see Data entries under Internet Links on this LibGuide.